peter/awesome-type-check/README.md

 * Ability for ObjectType to take a valueType
 * More test cases: Enum, nested objects/arrays, AnyOf, AllOf, custom types, optional arrays (ArrayOrScalar)
 * assertType(value, type)
+* Ability to easily generate documentation etc. based on a nested complex type (good navigability and meta data)

 * Integration with React.
 Ability to turn off in production